-Chanakya as a historical character was discovered not too long ago, but he has caught the imagination of all who heard or read about him.
+Chanakya as a historical character was discovered not too long ago.
+But he has caught the imagination of all who heard or read about him.
 His work on statecraft and theories on economics remain a reference point for the generations since his discovery.
 He has inspired filmmakers, writers, students of politics and economics.
-I had read him few years back and was taken aback by his shrewdness, which as the years pass I see as part of many things happening around.
-While historians are not sure if Arthashastra was the work of only Chanakya or was compiled by him based on multiple earlier works, but we do know that to compile also you have to comprehend all the previous works and understand them.
-And more importantly the learning that comes from one’s own experience of testing those strategies is more valuable than what has been written on paper.
+I had read him a few years back and was taken aback by his shrewdness.
+Which as the years pass I see as part of many things happening around.
+While historians are not sure if Arthashastra was the work of only Chanakya?
+Or was compiled by him based on multiple earlier works.
+But we do know that to compile also you have to comprehend all the previous works and understand them.
+And more importantly, the learning that comes from one’s own experience of testing those strategies is more valuable than what has been written on paper.

-In this book, author juxtaposes the time of Chanakya with today’s time through a character that mirrors Chanakaya.
-If Chanakya made Chandragupta Maurya the emperor of Bharat, his image in 21st century makes Chandni Gupta the Prime minister of India following the same strategies like identifying or even creating the weakness of everyone around you and then using it to sway them your way at the right time.
+In this book Chanakya’s Chant, author juxtaposes the time of Chanakya with today’s time through a character that mirrors Chanakya.
+If Chanakya made Chandragupta Maurya the emperor of Bharat, his image in the 21st century makes Chandni Gupta the Prime minister of India following the same strategies like identifying or even creating the weakness of everyone around you and then using it to sway them your way at the right time.
 If in Chanakya’s time there were small kingdoms in India, there are states in modern India.

 The stories have been written nicely in a lucid manner.
 The parts of the modern story had some clichés that could have been avoided.
 If quotes of Chanakya were used instead of those borrowed from Yes Minister and Yes Prime Minister, it would have kept the story very focused.
-The story is quote tightly woven but for some loose ends like chanting of a mantra some thousands of time everyday.
-Overall it makes a very engaging reading with stories moving between eras but still bound together by a central character and his play field.
+The story is quite tightly woven but for some loose ends like the chanting of a mantra some thousands of time every day.
+Overall it makes a very engaging reading with stories moving between eras but still bound together by a central character and his playfield.

-I would recommend this book for those who have not read Chanakya yet and would want to read it in a story form rather than a theory form.
+I would recommend this book Chanakya’s Chant for those who have not read Chanakya yet.
+And would want to read it in a story form rather than a theory form.
 Even for those who have read him, it makes an entertaining reading.